Jack Straw's Castle

 The author received an interesting email from Terry Allen:

-"I worked on the building in the winter of 1963 which was one of the worst I can remember, it was freezing cold, but public transport did not let me down, I was then 23 years old and Three years out of my apprenticeship, we worked fitting the Bars and the match-
+"I worked on the building in the winter of 1963 which was one of the worst I can remember, it was freezing cold, but public transport did not let me down, I was then 23 years old and Three years out of my apprenticeship, we worked fitting the Bars and the match- board wall cladding, it was the only all wood building in London.
+I was surprised after retuning after all these years to find it closed,

 ( not to mention the exhaustion after climbing the hill).I was impressed by the pond refurbishment though.